ucbnlp24/webpage/about.md

 {{ module }}
 {% endfor %}

-*Course calendar is subject to change.
+*A major part of course design and contents have been drawn from its earlier offerings by Prof. David Bamman.

-**A major part of course design and contents have been drawn from its earlier offerings by Prof. David Bamman.
+**Course calendar is subject to change.